 4.)
 Use a Pan with a lid.
 This will create the perfect environment.
 Again, we want these tortillas to be moist.
 This method will trap the moisture—making each one pliable and cooking them from the inside out (this is my favorite tip of all).

 The picture below shows a wrap cooked on medium heat (too high).
 It’s cracked and shows those circular brown spots.
+That’s not what we are looking for.

 7.)
 Allow the tortillas to cool completely (preferably in a kitchen towel) before eating.
 This tip is super important!

-Remember these major takeaways when making healthy whole grain tortillas
+Remember these major takeaways when making healthy whole-grain tortillas:

 - Allow the dough to rest for a minimum of 45 minutes to an hour.